-- The CITS document itself (the file format of the document should be discussed with the DILCIS Board prior to submission). - An information type description (this might be a reference to a published description) - An XML-schema or a link to the XML-schema describing the content information type - Examples showing the specification in use: more than one example is required. - Own vocabularies. - Schematron documents.
+- The CITS document itself (the file format of the document should be discussed with the DILCIS Board prior to submission). - An information type description (this might be a reference to a published description). - An XML schema or a link to the XML schema describing the content information type. - Examples showing the specification in use: more than one example is required. - Own vocabularies if provided. - Schematron documents if provided.